ContextMark/CML/paper/CSE.md

 ## 5. Comparison Between CML and Other Approaches

 Currently, there are no systematic solutions identified in this field that address this issue.
-As of the date of this paper’s publication, no literature has been found that proposes a paradigm based on **dynamic semantic expression**, nor any papers related to **Context Markup Language (CML)**, or Large Language Model (LLM) governance architectures designed from the perspective of the **semantic lifecycle**, including relevant tools or documentation.
+As of the date of this paper’s publication, no literature has been found that proposes a paradigm based on dynamic semantic expression, nor any papers related to Context Markup Language (CML), or Large Language Model (LLM) governance architectures designed from the perspective of the semantic lifecycle, including relevant tools or documentation.

 The industry is still dominated by static structural languages such as JSON, YAML, and RDF, or their improved versions, which are used to support semantic expression, storage, and exchange.

-#### JSON-LD vs CML
+### 5.1.
+JSON-LD vs CML

 Among them, JSON-LD, which is compatible with JSON, is currently considered one of the most advanced static semantic expression formats, especially in the areas of web semantics and structured data annotation.

-On one hand, it utilizes the **schema.org** standardized vocabulary [17] for semantic expression, which is a semantic annotation approach supported by major search engines.
-On the other hand, by using`<script type="application/ld+json">` , it allows for **embedding a snippet of "machine-readable" structured data** into an HTML page.
+On one hand, it utilizes the schema.org standardized vocabulary [17] for semantic expression, which is a semantic annotation approach supported by major search engines.
+On the other hand, by using`<script type="application/ld+json">` , it allows for embedding a snippet of "machine-readable" structured data into an HTML page.
 This data is not rendered by the browser and does not affect the visual appearance or layout of the webpage, thus offering a non-intrusive way of semantic expression.